cagostino/open-web-copilot/README.md

 Start the node server

+Install the necessary node components

 ```bash
 node server.js
 ```

-Load the chrome extension into your browser by doing the "load unpacked extension"
+Load the chrome extension into your browser by doing "load unpacked" and selecting the folder containing these files.